thecloudgarage/eks-anywhere/gitops/README.md

       sshKeyAlgorithm: ecdsa
 ```

-# PROBLEM: The below specified method by AWS did not work
+# PROBLEM: The below specified method by AWS in the official EKS-A doc did not work
 ```
 cd $HOME/.ssh/
 ssh-keyscan -t ecdsa your-gitlab-server-FQDN >> my_eksa_known_hosts (without https or the port number)